hogyadenes/CarND-Advanced-Lane-Lines/README.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 The radius of the curvature of the lane and the position of the car (with respect to the center) are calculated in the function `get_results`.
 This function is also responsible to return the area of the lane (the area as an image between the left and right lane lines).
 This area then will be transformed back to the original frame of the image and drawn on it using the `weighted_img` funtion.

+The radius of the curvature of the lane is calculated as the average curvature of the left and right lane lines.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.